variousauthors/matching_game/NEXTSTEPS.md

 ## BUGS

-[ ] the "pop" sound for breaking should precede the "shatter" sound [x] the game collects input for arrow keys on the title screen
+[x] the game collects input for arrow keys on the title screen
     - this is a deeper problem: we are mixing inputpressed and keypressed and the FSM only cares about keypressed